alastaircoote/git-as-npm/README.md

 git-as-npm
 ===

 A quick and dirty (for now) script that gets git to behave a little more like NPM at times when we'd like it to. `publish` is the only command that currently works.
+Like so:

+    git-as-npm publish

 Why?
 ---